 - Watch Benjamin Zander’s passionate TedTalk on classical music.

-- Read Buchanan’s book, Tune In and watch her on YouTube.
+- Read Buchanan’s book, Tune In, or her 2021 book, Wellness, Wellplayed: The Power of a Playlist and watch her on YouTube.

 Enjoy how you personally and intentionally use, make and play music.